The ultimate Patagonia itinerary that will knock your socks off (and maybe your hat as well)

 Patagonia is definitely one of the most incredible places left in the world.

-The scenery – and weather – is wild, raw, and breathtaking!
+The scenery – and weather – are wild, raw, and breathtaking!

 Of course, we could have added some more things and more places to visit.
 For example, Tierra del Fuego or Cerro Torre.
 There is just so much to do that the trip could extend exponentially!